diem/off-chain-reference/specs/travel_rule_data_exchange.md

 **Valid Status Transitions**.
 Each side of the transaction is only allowed to mutate their own status (sender or receiver), and upon payment creation may only set the status of the other party to `none`.
 Subsequently, each party may only modify their own state to a higher or equal state in the order `none`, (`needs_kyc_data`, `needs_recipient_signature`, `abort`), `ready_for_settlement`, and `settled`.
 A status of `abort` and `settle` is terminal and must not be changed.
 As a consequence of this ordering of valid status updates once a transaction is in a `ready_for_settlement` state by both parties it cannot be aborted any more and can be considered final from the point of view of the off-chain protocol.
 It is therefore safe for a VASP sending funds to initiate an On-Chain payment to settle an Off-chain payment after it observed the other party setting their status to `ready_for_settlement` and it is also willing to go past this state.

-## Response Payload
+### CommandResponseObject
-All responses to a CommandRequestObject is in the form of a CommandResponseObject
+All responses to a CommandRequestObject are in the form of a CommandResponseObject

-All requests between VASPs are structured as `CommandRequestObject`s.
-For a travel rule exchange, the command is a PaymentCommand as follows:

 | Field 	     | Type 	| Required? 	| Description 	|
 |-------	     |------	|-----------	|-------------	|